 Money allotted in 2012 went to the Cheshire group, West Midlands group, Herts, Cambs and Beds group, Wirral group and Herefordshire South and their events are listed below.

-Groups wanting funds for speakers in 2014 have now been picked.
-Only five groups applied and all were awarded money for speakers in 2014.
+Groups wanting funds for speakers in 2014 have been picked.
+Only five groups applied and all were awarded money.
 Groups requesting money were Yorkshire, Shropshire, Lancashire & North West, Dorset and Norfolk.
-Information about the speakers they select will be available as the speakers are booked.

 An Evening with Pippa Greenwood - talk, book signing and plant pest discussion forum.
 Attendees were invited to bring along all their pests and diseases!